 2. Add DKIM to Your DNS Records

 Once you have verified your email address, you can further enhance the deliverability of your emails by adding a DKIM record to your DNS settings.
-This article has instructions on how to complete complete this: Add DKIM to DNS Records
+The following article has instructions on how to complete complete this: Add DKIM to DNS Records.

 3. Adding SPF Records

 To send notifications to your customers through Teachworks using your own company's email address, it's important that you add an SPF text record to your domain to maximize deliverability.
 This option is useful for companies with unverified email addresses.
 We also recommend it for companies sending non-transactional emails (such as emails sent through the Email Add-On).

 SPF stands for Sender Policy Framework.
 It's a method to prevent sender address spoofing by verifying sender IP addresses.
 Basically, when a sender adds an SPF text record to their domain (say, example.com), they are authorizing an email service provider, like Teachworks, to send emails from @example.com.
 Non-authorized IPs will not be permitted to send from @example.com.